gustavolandi/f1-analysis/README.md

 ## Notice

-This project is unofficial and is not associated in any way with the Formula 1 companies.
-F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.

 Please ensure you have Python 3.7 or higher installed before running this project.
 You can verify your Python version by running:
 ```bash
 python --version
 ```
 If you're using macOS or Linux, you might need to use `python3` instead of `python`.